radioperson1/MakeAIWork/README.md

 ## Python AI Workspace

 Students use a containerised Python environment running the [Docker](https://www.docker.com/) image 'jaboo/miw' available at [Dockerhub](https://hub.docker.com/repository/docker/jaboo/miw).
 The project files are accessible in the containerised runtime environment by means of a dynamic mount.
-For example, when the latest version of the image is 0.2 then the studentname $STUDENT used in the container is stud02 and the home directory $HOME is <i>/home/stud02</i>.
-So during the first project $PROJECT directory <b>$PWD/project_1</b> is being mounted at container directory <b>/home/stud02/project</b>.
+For example, when the latest version of the image is 0.2 then the studentname $STUDENT used in the container is stud02 and the home directory $HOME is <i>/home/stud02</i> which will be mounted to the host directory $PWD/project.
 <br>

 ### Start a Python container